Our staff will respond to your query promptly and provide detailed information to your questions.

 In the afternoon, your ship gradually closes in on the Lofoten wall mountains towering above the tiny and colourful fishing villages of the Lofoten Islands.
 This is an extraordinary place to disembark and take a stroll.

 These islands are renowned for their small, picturesque fishing villages with their bohemian atmosphere surrounded by majestic granite cliffs and white sandy beaches.
 Complete your visit with a stroll between the stockfish racks and 'rorbuer', the traditional red fisherman's residences.

 Day 9 - Coastal Voyage, disembark in Tromsø and visit the Ishavskatedralen

 During the night the ship navigates the narrow Raftsund strait.
 After a stop in Harstad situated on the largest island of Norway- Hinnøya, you continue via Finnsnes to Tromsø and disembark.

 Many of the epic Arctic expeditions used Tromsø as a starting point- the famous explorer Roald Amundsen sourced both crew and suppliers here.
 With the presence of the Norwegian Polar Institute, the city has cemented its position as the Polar Capital of Norway.

 Ishavskatedralen, the Arctic Cathedral is a unique landmark well worth visiting.
 Experience Tromsø's best views by taking the Fjellheisen cable car to the top of the mountain ledge Storsteinen and maybe enjoy a beer from the worlds northernmost brewery.

 Day 10 - Departure this morning in Tromsø

-After breakfast, depart Tromsø.
+After breakfast, independent transfer and depart Tromsø.